moneroexamples/access-blockchain-in-cpp/README.md

 ## Monero headers

-Now we need to get headers, as this is our interface to the monero libraries.
+Now we need to get Monero headers, as this is our interface to the Monero libraries.
+Folder `/opt/bitmonero-dev/headers` is assumed to hold the headers.

 ```bash
 # create the folder